-In honor of our Director of Marketing, Kelly Wrather, who joined the ML team from the Windy City, we have decided to add ONE Chicago pizza spot to our list.
+In honor of our Senior Director of Marketing, Kelly Wrather, who joined the ML team from the Windy City, we have decided to add ONE Chicago pizza spot to our list.
 Pequod’s Pizza, located in the Lincoln Park neighborhood, is a local favorite that has amassed quite a following.
 While Chicago is known for its deep-dish pizza, Pequod’s takes it to another level with a layer of perfectly caramelized cheese, creating a delicious crust around the pan’s edge.
 Buon appetito!

 As much as we would’ve loved to list some more, if we mentioned every amazing pizzeria in town, this would become an endless scroll of text.
 Because let’s face it: the best pizza in the country can be found here in NYC (Sorry Kelly!).
 And no, that sentiment isn’t up for debate.
 So, if you’re in town, celebrate National Pizza Month with us by grabbing a slice or two and savoring the New York feeling that no one can beat our ‘za.